SHARING OF SACRED FOOD AND NEW DIRECTIONS FOR JEWISH-MUSLIM DIALOG IN POST 9/11 AMERICA

 And whoever there is of the house of Israel, or of the strangers who sojourn among you, who eats any kind of blood; I will set my face against that soul who eats blood, and will cut him off from among his people.
 For the life of the flesh is in the blood; and I have given it to you upon the altar to make an atonement for your souls; for it is the blood that makes an atonement for the soul.
 Therefore I said to the people of Israel, No soul of you shall eat blood, nor shall any stranger who sojourns among you eat blood.
 (Lev.
 17:10-14)

 Forbidden to you (for food) ……..blood (Qur’an 5:3)

 Although our survery is by no means exhaustive, these texts demonstrate a commonality of tradition in Torah and Qur’an regarding permissible and prohibited foods.
 Through interpretation and elucidation of these texts Jews and Muslims developed comparable systems of dietary laws, ritual slaughter of livestock, guidelines for food preparation.

 KASHRUT AND HALAL: DIFFERENCES AND CHALLENGES

+However, though kosher meat can often satistfy halal standards, it is not the case in reverse.
 There are a variety of differences between the two systems, and for reasons delineated below the laws of kashrut do have a greater complexity to them:36

 SEPARATION OF MEAT AND DAIRY

 Kashrut prohibits preparation and eating meat and dairy products together.
 This necessitates separate meat and dairy dishes in preparing and serving kosher food.
 Halal does not have any such restrictions.